 Black Portraiture: In South Africa, Carrie Mae Weems exhibited photographs from her series Constructing History, including The Capture of Angela (top), Mourning (above) and The Assassination of Medgar (below).
-The series critiques the erasure of women from the historical narrative
+The series critiques the erasure of women from the historical narrative companion or lover.
+That simple would say, 'a changing same'.
+The love anchoring us through our social circumstance and about how we can movements around us.
+How deeply they shape who we are and how ultimately we can express ourselves in ers that enhance the obvious in, perthe deepest possible way.'

-Carrie Mae Weems: 'The specific challenges facing South African youth now, they are probably the same challenges affecting African-American youth.'
+Carrie Mae Weems: 'The specific challenges facing South African youth now, they are probably the same challenges affecting African-American youth!
 Photo courtesy John D and Catherine-T MacArthur Foundation